AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 solution can not be used in restricted runtime environments where controlled types or dynamic dispatching is not allowed.

-The proposal solves the resource management problem in a way that can be achieved at compile time with no additional, or hidden runtime overhead, and hence could be used in safety critical and hard real-time environments.
+The proposal solves the resource management problem in a way that can - in theory, at least - be achieved at compile time with no additional, or hidden runtime overhead, and hence could be used in safety critical and hard real-time environments.

 A possible implementation could be that the compiler creates artifical scopes for each deferred execution statement and emits the code to be executed whenever